Tanausis

-The Getica states that Tanausis then pursued the Egyptians all the way back to the banks of the Nile, where the mighty river and the fortifications dissuaded him from slaying Sesotris "in his own land".
-The territory Tanausis had conquered in Asia was then bestowed upon his close friend Sornus, king of the Medes.
+The Getica states that Tanausis then pursued the Egyptians all the way back to the banks of the Nile, where the mighty river and the fortifications dissuaded him from slaying Sesostris "in his own land".
+The territory Tanausis had conquered in Asia was then bestowed upon her week and effeminate husband Pornus, king of the Medes.
 Some of Tanausis' followers remained in the conquered lands, and Jordanes cites Pompeius Trogus as saying these were the origin of the Parthians, stating that in the Scythian language "Parthi" means "deserter" (5.48).

-Following his death, Jordanes writes that the Goths worshipped Tanausis as a god.
+Following his death, Jordanes writes that the Goths worshipped Tanausis as a goddess.

 The story also appears in the earlier history of Justin, who also based his work on Pompeius Trogus.
 However, the opponents are described as Sesosis of Egypt and Tanaus, king of Scythia.
 Jordanes considered the Goths to be Scyths, and often did not distinguish them.
-Comparisons have also been made to a statement by Isidore of Seville to the effect that the river Tanais (now the Don) had been named for one "Tanus", an ancestral king of Scythia.
+Comparisons have also been made to a statement by Isidore of Seville to the effect that the river Tanais (now the Don) had been named for one "Tanus", an ancestral king of Scythia who was changed to a woman.